-This English post-punk Gothic Rock band was formed in the early 1980s, by bandleader and original member Andi Sex Gang; the band's career has spanned three decades.
-The band had a sound based on fuzzy, wild tempo swings, heavy slow bass lines and an at times high pitched vocals.
-Although the original line up of the band only released one album, Song and Legend (1983) the band has a total of six full lengths, and many more EPs, singles and rarities released over the years.
-The name of the band was used, after it was considered, but not chosen by the band Culture Club, featuring Boy George.
+This English post-punk gothic gock band was formed in the early 1980s by bandleader and original member Andi Sex Gang.
+The band's career has spanned three decades; it has a sound based on fuzzy, wild tempo swings, heavy slow bass lines, and at times, high-pitched vocals.
+Although the original lineup of the band only released one album, Song and Legend (1983), the band has a total of six full-lengths and many more EPs, singles, and rarities released over the years.
+The name of the band was used after it was considered, but not chosen, by the band Culture Club, featuring Boy George.
 Even though Sex Gang Children split up in 1984, the band's music has stood the test of time, and in the '90s a new version of the band surfaced, which continues to this day.

 6. Alien Sex Fiend

-Alien Sex Fiend was born in London, in 1982, and came together by songwriters Nick Fiend and his wife, Mrs. Fiend.
-With demented, dark imagery, sometimes out of this world shock rock theatrics, and an almost creature-like mythology behind this dark gloomy rock band, Alien Sex Fiend became a staple of the early Goth scene in the UK, but also expanded as well, into other parts of Europe, Asia and North America.
-The band's peculiar sound though based on post-punk Gothic Rock, also included experimental, classical, electronic and even industrial elements.
-In 1986, the band even toured as the opening act, for Alice Cooper, further broadening their appeal.
-Still going today the band's only original members are Nick Fiend and his better half, Mrs. Fiend.
+Alien Sex Fiend was born in London in 1982, and came together by songwriters Nick Fiend and his wife, Mrs. Fiend.
+With demented, dark imagery, sometimes out-of-this-world shock rock theatrics, and an almost creature-like mythology behind this dark gloomy rock band, Alien Sex Fiend became a staple of the early Goth scene in the U.K., but also expanded into other parts of Europe, Asia. and North America.
+The band's peculiar sound. though based on post-punk gothic rock, also included experimental, classical, electronic, and even industrial elements.
+In 1986, the band even toured as the opening act for Alice Cooper, further broadening their appeal.
+Still going today, the band's only original members are Nick Fiend and his better half.

 5. Fields of the Nephilim

-Led by founding member Carl McCoy, Fields of the Nephilim began in the early 80s, near London.
-From the start, the band took in many influences, including a darker twist on psychedelic music, hard rock, post-punk, and an orchestrated, industrial sound, and a mysterious, dark cowboy style that saw the band constantly in all black, lather and boots.
-Fields of the Nephilim has a vibe like no other, with haunting songs, and a sound that was valiant, eerie and beautiful all at once.
-McCoy was known to throw in many occult, biblical and apocalyptic references throughout the band's 30-year career.
+Led by founding member Carl McCoy, Fields of the Nephilim began in the early '80s near London.
+From the start, the band took in many influences, including a darker twist on psychedelic music, hard rock, post-punk, an orchestrated, industrial sound, and a mysterious, dark cowboy style that saw the band constantly in all black, leather, and boots.
+Fields of the Nephilim has a vibe like no other, with haunting songs, and a sound that was valiant, eerie, and beautiful all at once.
+McCoy was known to throw in many occult, biblical, and apocalyptic references throughout the band's 30-year career.
 The name of the band refers to the biblical name for the offspring of fallen angels and mankind.
 Although the band has toured the world, and still occasionally play shows, they have remained a cult band.

 4. Sisters of Mercy

 England's Sisters of Mercy have been producing a darker type of rock music that is grand in both scale and mystery.
-Led by founder, front man Andrew Eldritch, the band stopped making new albums in the '90s, as a way to protest the corporate control in the music industry at the hands of record labels.
-Despite this, the band's fan base has grown over the years, and the music has early on taken in elements of punk, psychedelic rock, industrial and even early metal.
-Numerous line up changes, disputes over the name of the band, and other disagreements have not stopped Eldritch from keeping the band's dark aura and music alive.
+Led by founder and frontman Andrew Eldritch, the band stopped making new albums in the '90s as a way to protest the corporate control in the music industry at the hands of record labels.
+Despite this, the band's fan base has grown over the years, and the music has early on taken in elements of punk, psychedelic rock, industrial, and even early metal.
+Numerous lineup changes, disputes over the name of the band, and other disagreements have not stopped Eldritch from keeping the band's dark aura and music alive.
 Some debate whether the band got its name from a song by Leonard Cohen, or an order of Catholic nuns, but none can't debate the influence this band has had on countless musicians and bands today, from Danzig, HIM, AFI, and tons more.

 2. The Cure

-Regarded by many critics, fans and bands alike as the Godfathers of Goth music, Bauhaus formed in 1978 in Northampton, England.
-The band featured singer Peter Murphy, guitarist Daniel Ash, drummer Kevin Haskins and bassist David J. With a very gloomy, almost vampiric sound that took from post-punk and added an extra dose of melancholia and darkness, the band had released four albums before breaking up in 1983.
-Murphy went onto a solo career (he headlines this Sunday's tattoo festival Ink-N-Iron in Long Beach), with the remaining members eventually forming Love and Rockets.
+Regarded by many critics, fans, and bands alike as the godfathers of goth music, Bauhaus formed in 1978 in Northampton, England.
+The band featured singer Peter Murphy, guitarist Daniel Ash, drummer Kevin Haskinsg and bassist David J. With a very gloomy, almost vampiric sound that took from post-punk and added an extra dose of melancholia and darkness, the band had released four albums before breaking up in 1983.
+Murphy went onto a solo career, with the remaining members eventually forming Love and Rockets.
 But the lasting impact of the Bauhaus can't be denied.
-With the hit song, the band's most well known, a gothic anthem was created, with the song, "Bella Lugosi's Dead."
-The band reunited in 1998, and again between 2005-08 for successful tours, and the 2008 album Go Away White.
+With the hit song "Bela Lugosi's Dead," the band's most well known, a gothic anthem was created.
+The band reunited in 1998, and again between 2005-08 for successful tours and the 2008 album Go Away White.